Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

         * Memory Destruct Button

 ### Example Project Plan for adding address lookup functionality
-As part of the course we were given the task of creating a project plan for a new piece of fucntionality we could add to our project.
-The teask involved putting together requirements, test plans, designs, stakeholder maps etc.  My submission can be found [here](Assets/Example%20Project%20Plan/Adding%20address%20lookup%20to%20my%20shopping%20website%20-%20Test%20plan%20added.pptx)
+As part of the course we were given the task of creating a project plan for a new piece of functionality we could add to our project.
+The task involved putting together requirements, test plans, designs, stakeholder maps etc.  My submission can be found [here](Assets/Example%20Project%20Plan/Adding%20address%20lookup%20to%20my%20shopping%20website%20-%20Test%20plan%20added.pptx).

+This functionality was then added to the final project [New Address Lookup](#New-Address-Lookup)